boradea796ab/iot-pipeline/meter-project/terraform/README.md

   - The `iot-dlq-processor` Lambda now runs the same business logic as the primary consumer but operates directly on the DLQ.
 If it succeeds, the message is marked `PROCESSED` in DynamoDB; if it fails, the record stays in the DLQ for manual review.
 - Expected result: New items in DynamoDB for each processed message (with payload + TTL), consistent DLQ redrive behavior, and deterministic replays without duplicate processing.

+### Why the consumer commits one record at a time

+- The Lambda receives up to 100 SQS messages per invocation, but each message is deserialized, written to Aurora, and committed independently.
+This keeps every message wrapped in its own short transaction, so a failure affects only that item.
+- Partial-failure handling depends on this shape: when a DB insert or downstream validation fails, the handler can return a `batchItemFailures` entry for that `messageId` only.
+The rest of the batch is acknowledged and never retried, which prevents duplicate writes or DLQ floods.
+- Idempotency state in DynamoDB mirrors that same per-message contract.
+The consumer reserves an ID before writing and marks it `PROCESSED` only after its individual commit succeeds, so replays can safely skip previously ingested rows.
+- Even though Aurora could handle bulk inserts, the current load profile shows commit latency in the low milliseconds, so single-row commits keep the system simple while still meeting throughput targets.
+If transaction time ever becomes a bottleneck, we can revisit chunked inserts with fallbacks, but the default optimizes failure isolation over raw batch throughput.

+### Lambda code structure

+- The consumer and DLQ Lambdas now share a `code/` package that keeps each concern isolated and unit-testable (`models`, `idempotency`, `repository`, `processor`, and `batch_handler` modules).
+Each handler simply wires its dependencies once and delegates to `run_batch`, so business logic lives in small reusable classes instead of monolithic scripts.
+- The shared package is bundled into both Lambda artifacts via `build_lambdas.sh`, which copies the `code/` directory and vendored dependencies into `build/iot_consumer` and `build/dlq_processor`.
+Terraform then zips those folders and points the functions at `code.lambda_consumer.lambda_handler` / `code.lambda_dlq.lambda_handler`.
+- When making logic changes, edit the files under `terraform/modules/lambda_consumer/code/`, rerun the build script, and `terraform apply` to deploy both functions.
+This avoids drift between the primary consumer and DLQ processor while keeping the old single-file handlers around for reference if needed.

 ## Sample Signed Ingest Request
 - Description: Example request that includes the required HMAC headers expected by the custom Lambda authorizer.
 - Command: